na-na-hi/renget/archive/elysianrealm.md

 Priority | Signet | Details
 ------ | ------ | ------
-1st | Mobius1 | Both TDMs, vulnerability are the key choices, recommended to pick all enhanced, prioritise Newborn 2nd | Su2 | Vulnerability, 25 combos, TDM are the key choices , unlock nexus
-2nd | Griseo1 | Red Yellow Grey are the key choices, unlock nexus
-2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus
+1st | Mobius1 | Both TDMs, vulnerability are the key choices, recommended to pick all enhanced, prioritise Newborn 2nd | Eden1 | Both damage boosts, starting SP are the key choices, unlock nexus 2nd | Griseo1 | Red Yellow Grey Black are the key choices, unlock nexus 2nd | Su2 | Vulnerability, 25 combo, TDM are the key choices, can pick SP, unlock nexus Optional | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus; can pick Vill-V 2 3 as reinforcement
-Optional | Sakura2 | TDM, vulnerability, evasion+1 are the key choices, individual is fine, nexus is better; can also pick Eden both damage boosts as reinforcement(requires Su's SP), Vill-V 2 3 as reinforcement

-!!! info Can pick Pishacha; recommended to reset for Continuation on 2F; recommended to swap sigil on 6F, roll Mobius on 7F
+!!! info Recommended to reset for Continuation on 2F; recommended to swap sigil on 6F, roll Mobius on 7F

 #->Herrscher of Truth weapon<-
 ->![hotrwep1](https://i.imgur.com/azkKU8Y.png)<-